Get Free Shipping On Orders Over $200

 • 3D skin equivalent models and organotypic cultures provide more physiologically relevant systems than monolayer cultures

-For comprehensive skin biology research, explore our Skin Stack protocols combining GHK-Cu with complementary research compounds.
+For comprehensive skin biology research, explore our Dermatological Research Bundle protocols combining GHK-Cu with complementary research compounds.

 Research-Grade Copper Peptides